 But it’s summer now, he’ll get too hot if I don’t

 Sorry that’s not right either.
-The purpose of a double coat is actually to keep them warm in winter and cool in summer.
+The purpose of your dogs hair is actually to keep them warm in winter and cool in summer.
 The undercoat is like insulation and the outer coat is like the bricks on a house.
-Your dog will actually struggle more in the heat having its double coat shaved off since the sun would be directly hitting their skin.
+Your dog will actually struggle more in the heat after having its coat shaved off since the sun would be directly hitting their skin.

 So how do I keep my fluff ball cool?